 A Councillor is a member of the Council and is normally elected for a term of four years.
 People of any political or religious persuasion are eligible to become a Councillor, although their personal views should not extend into their Parish Council work.

 Bramerton Parish Council has no vacancies at present.
-However, in May 2019 all Parish Councillors will go through an election process.

 Becoming a Parish Councillor is a rewarding and valued form of public service.
 All Councillors contribute to the work of the Parish Council by: